Interview Query

 Python is limited in a few key ways, including:

 • Speed - Studies have shown that Python is slower than languages like Java and C++.
-However, there are options to make Python faster, like a custom runtime.
+However, making Python faster is possible, like a custom runtime.

 • V2 vs V3 - Python 2 and Python 3 are incompatible.